ehtick/THREE-CustomShaderMaterial/README.md

 | <h3>Fragmet Shader (Special)</h3> | -       | -                                                          | -                                               | -                                                                                                                                                              |
 | csm_DepthAlpha                    | `float` | Custom alpha for `MeshDepthMaterial`.                      | Fragment Shader                                 | Useful for controlling `customDepthMaterial` with same shader as the shader material.                                                                          |
 | csm_UnlitFac                      | `float` | Custom mix between `csm_DiffuseColor` and `csm_FragColor`. | Fragment Shader                                 | Can be used to mix lit and unlit materials.
 Set to `1.0` by default if `csm_FragColor` is found in shader string.                                              |

+## Bump mapping

+Bump mapping was removed in v6.4.0.
+This is becasue it cannot be implimented with a singular clean output variable.
+You can still impliment bump mapping by using `csm_FragNormal` output variable.
+See the [Bump example](https://farazzshaikh.github.io/THREE-CustomShaderMaterial/#/bump) for a full working example.

 ## Typing